larigens/broadenway/README.md

 ## Installation

-You can access Broadenway's website by clicking on the link below:
+You can access Broadenway's website by copying the link below and pasting it into your search bar:

 ```
 https://larigens.github.io/broadenway/